192 Pages--Ages 10 and up!

 My Thoughts:

-[caption id="attachment_1475" align="alignright" width="330"] An example of the style.[/caption]
+[caption id="attachment_1475" align="alignright" width="330"]

 However, all of that aside, Scary Godmother is definitely worth reading.
 The illustrations are gorgeous, the stories are just adorable, and the characters are lovable.
 The only thing that Scary Godmother does wrong is that it doesn’t go on forever.
 In this omnibus edition there are actually four stories collected together with two short stories in the end.
 The style of the stories is a combination of a picture book and a comic.
 There are bits of narrative around the pictures, but there are also speech bubbles inside the pictures.
 The narrative is what tells the story while the speech bubbles give a little more characterization to the characters.
 The illustrations are easily the best part of this collection.
 They are so colorful and spooky with so much detail.
 Looking at the illustrations is an absolute delight and I feel like both young and old will enjoy them.